Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 Given the differences in investing philosophies, it should come as little surprise that GorillaTrades and Stock Advisor offer their picks in very different ways.

 Stock Advisor’s system is relatively simple and hands-off.
 Subscribers receive an email newsletter once per month that contains two new stock picks.
 There’s a detailed explanation of why those two stocks were chosen, but all you need to do is invest in them during the next trading day.
-Picks are only occasionally removed from the Stock Advisor portfolio, and there are updates about what positions to close in each monthly newsletter.
+You can also wait a few days – there’s little rush to buy right away when a stock pick has a five-year investment horizon.
+Picks are only occasionally removed from the Stock Advisor portfolio, and you’ll receive an alert when it’s time to sell a stock.

 The GorillaTrades system also involves scaling out of positions by selling 75% of your shares at the first target price (usually 7-10% above the trigger price) and the remaining 25% at the second target price (often 15%-25% above the trigger price).
 Staying on top of this requires you to pay attention, as the second target price can be raised for high-performing stocks.
 The stop loss price for every pick is also raised in accordance with its performance to lock in profits.